Insider Tips to Enjoy Bali Wet Season (Travel Guide 2025)

 Source: Tunjung Boutique Resort

 A little rain doesn’t mean your Bali adventure has to stop.
 In fact, it opens up a whole new world of amazing experiences.
+Here are some things to do in Bali when it rains:

 1. Shop and Chill at Bali’s Best Malls